boomernag/feel-so-good/TESTING.md

 ### About page
 - **User story being tested**:
-*As a user, I want to find an information about the company*
+*As a user, I want to find information about the company*
 - **Test**:
     - verify that the expected text is displayed correctly
 - **Results**:
-    - all the text sections are displayed correctly on different screens
+    - the text section is displayed correctly on different screens
 - **Verdict**: Test passed.
 All the functionality works as expected, no bugs were found during the testing.

 ### Products and product details pages